liuxjep/iam/wildcard.md

   * `*dev` matches any string that ends with `dev`

 To assign access, you need the administrator role on the resource.
 For more information, see [IAM access](/docs/iam?topic=iam-userroles).

+Refer to the documentation for the specific service that you are assigning access for to get details about the supported operators for specific attributes for that service.
+{: note}

 ## JSON policy document
 {: #policy-js}